Javascript is required The new capital gains tax – What to expect ? - ABN AMRO

 1. Who is covered ?

-The tax will only be payable by (1) individuals and (2) entities subject to the legal entities tax.
+The tax will only be payable by (1) individuals and (2) entities subject to the legal entities tax, except for those who can issue tax certificates for donations received.
 Belgian companies are excluded from the scope, as are non-residents of Belgium.
 In the case of split ownership, the capacity of the bare owner is decisive.
 And because of its tax transparent nature, in the case of partnerships, the capacity of the underlying partners must be considered.

 2. On what is the tax due?

 Only capital gains realized as a result of a transfer for valuable consideration of financial assets will be taxable.
-All possible securities on your trading account will be concerned: shares, bonds, funds, ETFs, derivatives (options, futures, swaps, …), etc.
+All possible securities on your trading account will be concerned: shares, bonds, funds, ETFs, derivatives (options, futures, swaps, …), up to and including exchange rate result.

 Transfers resulting from a gift or inheritance remain outside the scope of application.